12 Factors to Consider when Choosing a Medical School, in order of Importance

 Even if you wish to work overseas, once you obtain your registration as a Medical Practitioner with AHPRA (all medical graduates automatically get this, unlike in the USA), it makes no difference which university you went to.

 As you can see, there are many factors to consider when choosing a medical school.
-It can be very difficult to make a decision, particularly when universities are prone to self-promotion.
+It can be very difficult to make a decision, particularly when universities are prone to active self-promotion.
 If you have any questions regarding which university to choose, please do not hesitate to contact our team.